A Journal of Radical, Rooted, Relational Herbalism

 ‘Wort’ is an old word for a plant used as food or medicine.

-It describes the plants that feed and heal us.
+It describes plants that feed and heal us.
 Those that maintain and make us whole.

 People have had this special relationship with some plants for as long as people have been around (not nearly as long as plants).